5. Exceptional Hardship Fund (EHF) awards

 3.7.5 An application for a further EHF award can be made and there will be a review of the application and what actions have been taken since the last award.

-3.7.6 An EHF award may be less than the difference between the Council Tax liability and the amount of Council Tax Support paid.
+3.7.6 An EHF award may be less than the difference between the Council Tax liability and the amount of Council Tax Reduction paid.